AQ Sunnybank Hills

 They provide intensive, evidence-informed services for children on the spectrum five years and under.
 Each group contains a maximum of six children and is led by either a speech therapist, occupational therapist, or teacher supported by two program assistants.
 Input from other relevant professionals is provided on a weekly basis.

 Children attend for either two or three days during school terms.
-Most join the program at the beginning of the school year and attend for at least 12 months.
+Most join the group at the beginning of the school year and attend for at least 12 months.
 All children receive an individual assessment before their enrolment commences.
 Families and Autism Queensland early childhood staff jointly set your child’s goals for that term.
 These are reviewed at the end of each term and new ones set.
 This process continues throughout your child’s placement.

-Autism Queensland’s early childhood group programs:
+Autism Queensland’s early childhood groups:

 - Recognise the specific needs of young children with autism